TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedBySeverity.md

 ### 2022-07-28 - Increases USA Paladin Composite Armor bonus by 100% <a name='link__20220728__777_paladin_composite_armor_bonus'></a>
 **Changes**

-- **TWEAK**: Increases the USA Paladin Composite Armor bonus by 100%, from 100 to 200.
-This matches the Armor bonus for the Crusader Tank.
+- **TWEAK**: The Composite Armor bonus of the USA Paladin is increased by 100%, from 100 to 200.
+This matches the Composite Armor bonus for the USA Crusader Tank.

 **Links**

 - [https://github.com/TheSuperHackers/GeneralsGamePatch/pull/777](https://github.com/TheSuperHackers/GeneralsGamePatch/pull/777)

-**Labels:** buff, bug, controversial, minor, usa, v1.0
+**Labels:** buff, controversial, design, minor, usa, v1.0

 **Authors:** xezon

 **Source:** 777_paladin_composite_armor_bonus.yaml

 ---
-### 2022-07-30 - Decreases USA War Factory close door time from 4000 to 3300 ms <a name='link__20220730__787_usa_factory_door_times'></a>
+### 2022-07-30 - Decreases closing door time of USA War Factory from 4000 to 3300 ms <a name='link__20220730__787_usa_factory_door_times'></a>
 **Changes**

-- **TWEAK**: Decreases the USA War Factory close door time from 4000 to 3300 ms. This change is inconsequential for gameplay, because it does not affect unit interactions.
+- **TWEAK**: The closing door time of the USA War Factory is decreased from 4000 to 3300 ms. This change is inconsequential for gameplay, because it does not affect unit interactions.

 **Links**